inkarkat/vim-IndentConsistencyCop/README.md

 ##### 3.01    RELEASEME
 - Better handle a buffer with consistent bad mix of spaces and tabs.
+- CHG: Require 'softtabstop' to be set when space-indenting (except for spc1), so that the backspace key will remove an entire indent's worth of spaces instead of just one.
+Sorry, I totally missed this important detail, as I haven't been editing a lot with pure space indents.

 __You need to update to ingo-library ([vimscript #4433](http://www.vim.org/scripts/script.php?script_id=4433)) version 1.044!__